panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 `object[propertyName] === undefined` verifies exactly if the property accessor evaluates to `undefined`.

-Here's my advice: whenever possible, do not use implicit type conversions.
+Here's my advice: whenever possible, do not use implicit type conversion.
 Instead, make sure that variables and function parameters always have the same type.
 Use explicit type conversion when necessary.

 A list of best practices: